-Requirement 18 credits Courses that Satisfy Requirement Doctrinal Requirements (10-11 credits) REQ7140 Criminal Law (3 credits) CRI7262 Constitutional Criminal Procedure (3 credits) or CRI7307 Criminal Practice & Procedure (4 credits) LIT7210 Evidence (4 credits) Skills/Experiential Requirements (8-16 credits) LIT7220 Trial Practice (3 credits) or LIT7318 Intensive Trial Practice (2 or 3 credits depending on whether students are selected to compete in the Texas Young Lawyers' Association Trial Competition).
-CRI7350 Criminal Law Clinic or a part-time externship or full-time SIP in a prosecutor's or defender's office or part-time or full-time judicial externship where 50% or more of student's time is spent on criminal matters (6-13 credits depending on whether placement is part-time or full-time).
-Writing Requirement (0-3 cro edits) A law review note written on a criminal law topic and submitted for AWR credit (2 credits) or a seminar, to be chosen from the following list, in which the student fulfills his/her AWR requirement (2-3 credits): CRI7305 Advanced Criminal Law Seminar CRI7313 Capital Punishment Seminar CRI7319 Juvenile Justice Seminar CRI7314 Narcotics Law and Policy Seminar CRI7304 Sex Crimes Seminar Or An Accepted Brief in conjunction with the Criminal Law Clinic
+Requirement 18 credits Courses that Satisfy Requirement

+Doctrinal Requirements (10-11 credits)

+REQ7140 Criminal Law (3 credits)

+CRI7262 Constitutional Criminal Procedure (3

+credits) or

+CRI7307 Criminal Practice & Procedure (4 credits)

+LIT7210 Evidence (4 credits)

+Skills/Experiential Requir

+LIT7220 Trial Practice (3 credits) or

+LIT7318 Intensive Trial Practice (2 or 3 credits

+depending on whether students are selected to

+compete in the Texas Young Lawyers' Association

+Trial Competition).

+GDYFOR G. I. I. GU.

+CRI7350 Criminal Law Clinic or a part-time

+externship or full-time SIP in a prosecutor's or

+defender's office or part-time or full-time judicial

+externship where 50% or more of student's time is

+spent on criminal matters (6-13 credits depending

+on whether placement is part-time or full-time).

+Writing Requirement (0-3 Credits)

+Witting Requirement (6.5 A law review note written on a criminal law topic

+and submitted for AWR credit (2 credits) or a

+seminar, to be chosen from the following list, in

+which the student fulfills his/her AWR requirement

+(2-3 credits):

+(

+CRI7305 Advanced Criminal Law Seminar

+CRI7313 Capital Punishment Seminar

+CRI7319 Juvenile Justice Seminar

+CRI7314 Narcotics Law and Policy Seminar

+CRI7304 Sex Crimes Seminar

+Or

+An Accepted Brief in conjunction with the Criminal

+Law Clinic